 “Knoxville: Summer of 1915” would later appear as the prologue to Agee’s 1957 posthumous novel A Death in the Family, a thinly veiled memoir based on the death of his own father, in May 1916, in an automobile accident, when Agee was just 6 years old.
 The summer of 1915, in other words, was the last summer Agee’s father was alive.
 It may be for this reason that “Knoxville” appealed to composer Samuel Barber, who, in 1947, while his own father was dying, wrote a musical composition for soprano and orchestra using Agee’s words.

-Below is a video by Richard Lewis combining an audio recording of Barber’s work, performed by soprano Dawn Upshaw and the Orchestra of St. Luke’s, with photographs of early twentieth-century Knoxville.
+Below is a 1989 recording of Barber’s work, performed by soprano Dawn Upshaw and the Orchestra of St. Luke’s, provided by Nonesuch Records.

 Agee became a favorite writer of mine after I read “Knoxville: Summer of 1915”; and it wasn’t long before I learned that his father, on the night he was killed in 1916, was driving back to Knoxville from LaFollette, Tennessee, where he had grown up and where his father still lived.
 Biographers have made much of Jay Agee’s backwoods origins, especially when compared to Agee’s mother, Laura Tyler Agee, who was from a well-educated and artistic Knoxville family.
 But Jay Agee was no yokel; his father-in-law once said of him that no man needed a college education less.